Petrópolis: Education

 Petrópolis is home to the National Laboratory of Scientific Computation (LNCC), a Brazilian institution for scientific research and technological development linked to the Ministry of Science, Technology and Innovation (MCTIC), specialized in scientific computing.
 The institution is home to the largest supercomputer in Latin America, called Santos Dumont.
 The equipment serves the Brazilian scientific community in numerous research, improvement and development demands.

 The largest university in the city is the Catholic University of Petrópolis (UCP-RJ).
 Founded in 1953, it offers almost 30 undergraduate courses, as well as postgraduate programs.
 Moreover, there are two public universities, the University of the State of Rio de Janeiro (UERJ), and the Fluminense Federal University (UFF), offering Architecture and Engineering courses.
 In the city, there is also a unit of the Federal Center for Technological Education of Rio de Janeiro (CEFET-RJ), with courses such as Degree in Physics, Bachelor in Tourism, and Computer Engineering.

-In addition to these, the city has the Petrópolis Medical School, Arthur Sá Earp Neto College, Estácio de Sá University and the FAETERJ – Faculty of Technological Education of the State of Rio de Janeiro (Faculdade Estadual do Rio de Janeiro), which offers courses in Information Technology and Communication, and private higher education institutions that offer several undergraduate courses and also postgraduate courses (lato sensu and stricto sensu).
+In addition to these, the city has the Petrópolis Medical School, Arthur Sá Earp Neto College, Estácio de Sá University and the Rio de Janeiro State College of Technological Education (FAETERJ), which offers courses in Information Technology and Communication, and private higher education institutions that offer several undergraduate courses and also postgraduate courses (lato sensu and stricto sensu).

 In the field of basic education, the municipal education network reached the goal of the Basic Education Development Index (IDEB) for 2011 and had its mark above the averages of the state and the country.